ponzu-cms/ponzu/examples/externalable/README.md

 ```

 See the file `content/song.go` and read the comments to understand the various
-methods needed to satify required interfaces for this kind of activity.
+methods needed to satisfy required interfaces for this kind of activity.

 ### Overview
 1. Implement `api.Externalable` with the `Accept(http.ResponseWriter, *http.Request)` method to allow outside POST requests